Thought in the Act – Looking at the Object of Sensation.

 Ears prick up and down to the sound of thought.
 The demi-monded bodymind alert to the weight of a woman’s ways and ordinary wants.
 Looking and being looked at and the looks counting and looking at the wreckage of past relationships that never dared say that these kinds of looks mattered – out of the fear of innumerable, unnameable transgressions of thought, of ethics, of politics.

-Of direct action in the street river bed.
+Of direct action by the street river Bed Guards.

 Of peer and parental disapproval.